coleifer/huey/docs/recipes.rst

 ``ValueError``.

 .. note::
-    The signed serializer does **not** encrypt the data -- it only detects tampering.
+    The signed serializer does **not** encrypt the data, it only detects tampering.
 The task arguments are still visible in Redis.
 If you need encryption, you can subclass :py:class:`Serializer` and implement your own ``_serialize``/``_deserialize`` methods using a library like